-Proper orthodontics can bring you a beautiful smile.
-If this is your first time undergoing orthodontic treatments, it would be beneficial for you to get familiar with the steps to installing an orthodontic appliance.
+Proper orthodontics can bring anyone a beautiful and powerful smile.
+If this is your first time undergoing orthodontic treatments, its beneficial for you to get familiar with the steps to installing an orthodontic appliance.
 Most patients have a fear of orthodontic procedures.
-Herein, I try to explain the full procedure and steps to install an orthodontic appliance.
+Herein, I will try to explain the full procedure and steps to install an orthodontic appliance.
 Note that I explain a general outline of an orthodontic procedure.
 You can consult your orthodontist to acquire more detailed information.
 The first step towards a successful orthodontic treatment is to find the best orthodontist who can help you to have a treatment course with the fewest problems.
 Follow us to get familiar with the steps of making a beautiful smile.

 The steps of orthodontics until the teeth are regular with a beautiful smile

 An experienced orthodontist should carefully perform all orthodontic installation steps.
-The orthodontic installation steps are as follows:
+The orthodontic installation steps are as follows below:

 1. Consultation

 When visiting the best nearby orthodontist, he/she will perform primary physical examinations and propose the best treatment plan based on your conditions.
 For example, the orthodontist may examine and diagnose problems such as hyperdontia, number of teeth, and other dental problems.
-The orthodontist may also ask you many questions to be aware of any possible problems.
+In certain scenarios, you may get asked by the orthodontist to be aware of any possible problems.

 2. X-ray

-In this step, the orthodontist will take some X-ray or panoramic images of your oral cavity to precisely determine the position of all teeth and jaws.
-These images also help the orthodontist to detect tooth decay or dental damages.
+In this step, the orthodontist will take X-ray or panoramic images of your oral cavity to determine the precise position of all teeth and jaws.
+These images also help the orthodontist to detect tooth decay or dental damage.
 Generally, tooth pulp conditions may be different from the tooth crown.

 3. Tooth extraction